tc-hib/go-sse/README.md

 Server-Sent Events for Go

 This is a fork of [alexandrevicenzi/go-sse](https://github.com/alexandrevicenzi/go-sse) made for my own requirements.

 You probably want to use the original.

+*WARNING* This fork still has to be tested!

 ## Installation